Before you start to plan your Disney World trip, you should first be familiar with the park itself.

 Before you purchase your tickets, we suggest that you check the park reservation calendar for the availability of the parks you wish to visit.
 Then you can purchase your park tickets and link them to the My Disney Experience app.

 Do you need some help?
-Check out our page on the best commission-free Disney travel agents.
-They can get you the best deals and take the stress out of planning a trip to Disney World.
+Check out our page on the best Disney travel agents.
+Their free services can get you the best deals and take the stress out of planning a trip to Disney World.

 6. Resort Hotels